 Erected 1980 by Dane County Historical Society.
 (Marker Number 18.)

 Location.
 43° 0.68′ N, 89° 43.802′ W. Marker is in Mt.
 Horeb, Wisconsin, in Dane County.
 Marker is on State Highway 78 0.1 miles north of County Road ID, on the right when traveling north.
-Touch for map.
 Marker is located at Mt.
 Horeb Union Cemetery.
+Touch for map.
 Marker is in this post office area: Mount Horeb WI 53572, United States of America.
+Touch for directions.